jasonful/lcc/README.md

 A C compiler targeting the ULP coprocessor on the ESP32 chip.
 It is based on the lcc compiler written by David Hanson and Chris Fraser.
 The code-generator for the ULP was written by Jason Fuller (me), and all bugs are mine.

 ### Installation
 Currently only Windows is supported.
-Lcc is compilable under Linux, but it didn’t “just work” and I didn’t spend more time on it.
-Instructions
+(Lcc is compilable under Linux, but I haven't taken the time to get it to work.)
 1. set the ULPCCDIR environment variable to a directory of your choosing
 1. Download [http://github.com/jasonful/lcc/ulpcc/release.zip](http://github.com/jasonful/lcc/ulpcc/release.zip) and extract to %ULPCCDIR%
 1. set IDF_PATH to where you installed the ESP IDF
+1. Add %ULPCCDIR%\bin to your PATH

 ### Usage
 1. `ulpcc foo.c` will generate foo.S
 1. Build foo.S as you normally would a hand-written .S file.
-1. Globals are exported with a ulp_ prefix as you would expect
+1. Globals in foo.c are exported with a ulp_ prefix just like .globals in a foo.S.

 ### Not supported:
 1. Floating point
+1. Signed arithmetic.
+Despite what some parts of the documentation may imply, the ULP coprocessor has no support for signed arithmetic.
+This means you should always use `unsigned int` (or `unsigned`) instead of `int`.
 1. Function calls.
 This may seem like a large restriction, and it is, but:
 	1. I did not want to sacrifice one of the four registers for a stack pointer.
 	1. Most ULP programs are relatively simple.